seeying147/cardiovascular-analysis/README.md

 ## Setup
 To run this project:
 * Download cardio_data.csv to view the original dataset
-* Download Cardio_Project.Rmd and open the document in RStudio
+* Download index.Rmd and open the document in RStudio
 * In RStudio, install 4 packages using the following command:
 ```{r}
 install.packages(dplyr)